ABN Instructions - JE Part B

 Advance Beneficiary Notice of Noncoverage (ABN) Form Instructions

-NOTE: Throughout the below CMS instructions, you will notice that some items are in italics.
+Note: Throughout the below CMS instructions, you will notice that some items are in italics.
 Noridian has used italics to emphasize certain points or provide additional clarification on items.

 The ABN must be reviewed with the beneficiary or his/her representative and any questions raised during that review must be answered before it is signed.
 The ABN must be delivered far enough in advance that the beneficiary or representative has time to consider the options and make an informed choice.
 Employees or subcontractors of the notifier may deliver the ABN.
-ABNs are never required in emergency or urgent care situations.
+ABNs should never be used in emergency or urgent care situations, as this may be considered coercive.
 Once all blanks are completed and the form is signed, a copy is given to the beneficiary or representative.
 In all cases, the notifier must retain a copy of the ABN delivered to the beneficiary on file.